-I know that I wouldn’t have gone many places here in Spain if it weren’t for the Canterbury Club.
-It offers opportunites to see other cities and experience amazing festivals.
+I know that I wouldn’t have gone to many places here in Spain if it weren’t for the Canterbury Club.
+It offers opportunities to see other cities and experience amazing festivals.
 The club sets up everything, all you need to do is go and have a great time.
 Most of the time there are so many people that come along that the party and festivities continue the entire day and sometimes into the night.
-And think that TEFL certification cost will stay at € 280 discounting the salary for your classes.
+And don’t forget that your TEFL certification cost has a discount of € 280 for your internship teaching classes as well.

 I would do it over and over again.
-It has been a life changing experience that was worth every step of the way.
+It has been a life changing experience that was worth each cent every step of the way.